jopakr/Week-Two-Independent-Project/README.md

 ## Description

-_This is Program Language Generator that will gather user logic, and through business logic, will choose the best program for the user from the languages:_
+_This is Programming Language Suggester that will gather user logic, and through JavaScript & jQuery, will choose the best program for the user from the languages:_

 * C#
 * JavaScript